bartosz-lipinski/iOSYelpApp/README.md

 Non-implemented User Stories
 ----------------------------

-* I did not implement all the filters in the UI
+* I did not implement the category filter in the search settings page
-* I did not figure out how to pass data back to the main view controller

 Screen Capture
 --------------